cite/dotfiles/README.md

 This little snippet will help you keeping track of your dotfiles as a bare git repository.
 It utilizes [setgitperms.pl](https://github.com/git/git/blob/master/contrib/hooks/setgitperms.perl) from git's contrib directory to manage permissions.
+Since I wasn't sure about it's license, I didn't include it here - you'll have to download it yourself.

 It was inspired by a [Atlassian developer blog entry](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).